 They DO make good housedogs.
 In fact, the next time we are in the market for a housedog, a Pyr will be what I look for.
 In the absence of livestock to guard, they become excellent babysitters.
 I’ve heard of more than one Pyr pushing toddlers away from danger, and they not only tolerate small fry (goat kids OR human kids) crawling all over them, they adore it.

-Even as a puppy, Galut never jumped up on us, and if I need to catch her and she’s being playfully (but annoyingly) evasive, I send my 5 year old in after her.
-He just grabs her collar and brings her to me… a 45 pound boy leading 110 pound dog.
+Even as a puppy, Galut never jumped up on us, and if I need to catch her and she’s being playfully (but annoyingly) evasive, I send my 5-year-old in after her.
+He just grabs her collar and brings her to me… a 45-pound boy leading 110-pound dog.

-Most trainers will tell you not to trust the dogs around newborn livestock till the dogs are over two years old, and I have to agree.
+Most trainers will tell you not to trust the dogs around newborn livestock until the dogs are over two years old, and I have to agree.
 For the first two springs, I tied Galut in a corner of the goat-pen with a 20-foot chain till the babies were several weeks old.
 She was just too much of a puppy herself.
 She was so thrilled with the new playmates she’d grab them by the leg, hold them down with a giant paw and lick them till they almost passed out.
 Just like magic, the spring she turned two the over-exuberant teenaged puppy became a calm, benevolent matron.

-I do have trouble when a baby goat imprints on her instead of it’s mother.
+I do have trouble when a baby goat imprints on her instead of its mother.
 Sometimes it takes the better part of a week to convince the little one that, cozy as Galut is, lunch comes from Mother.

 With their size, you would expect LGD’s to eat you out of house and home.
 When an LGD is working on a large ranch in a remote area, the Gravy Train is scarce or non-existent, and these dogs have been bred accordingly.
 I feed Galut a one-pound coffee can of mid-quality dry food twice a day, and to be honest, the goats eat about 1/2 of that before she loses patience with them and scatters them with a giant “WOOF”.
 A friend of mine has to feed her dog away from the goats, because her goats are not impressed with her dog’s “WOOF” and ignore him.
 It is indicative of these animals’ temperaments that they will go hungry before hurting one of their charges.